yie1d/pydoll/docs/en/deep-dive/network/index.md

 # Network & Security Deep Dive

-**Welcome to the foundation of modern internet communication—and the battleground of anonymity, detection, and evasion.**
+**Welcome to the foundation of modern internet communication, the battleground of anonymity, detection, and evasion.**

 Network protocols are the invisible infrastructure that powers every web request, browser connection, and automation script.
 Understanding them deeply transforms you from a **tool user** into a **protocol engineer** capable of navigating the most sophisticated anti-bot systems.